adioshun/gitBook_3D_People_Detection/pose-estimation/convoys-pose-estimation-2017.md

 ```
 [21] D. F. DeMenthon and L. S. Davis, “Model-based object pose in 25 lines of code,” International Journal of Computer Vision, vol. 15, pp. 123–141, June 1995.
 ```

+Based on perspective projection the POS method generates a linear equation system based on the given feature point coordinate pairs.
+When solved an approximate of the current rotation and translation matrices of that object in relation to the camera position is estimated.
+[21] [22]POSIT is an extended version of POS.

+By implementing POS in an iteration loop the results can be used to estimate an even more accurate approximation.

+The number of iteration can be specified according to available processing time.
+POSIT converges after only a few iterations, see section 16 in [21].

+### 2.3 Imaging geometry (3D coordinates -> 2D Coordinates)

+Forward projection : the process of converting 3D world coordinates into 2D image pixel coordinates.

+**Imaging geometry** and **perspective projection** is used to create a conversion method from LiDAR 3D-coordinates to camera image 2D-coordinates